fluxninja/graceful-js/README.md

 </GracefulProvider>
 ```

 The only thing a user has to do after wrapping their app with `GracefulProvider` is to use `GracefulError` component as their primary error component, and it will take care of the rest.
 This error component renders different components according to the status code.
+You have to pass url as parameter to error component.
+If you are fetching same url with different body at multiple places pass request body to error component as well.
+This is used to uniquely identify request made by app.

 ## Custom Config